-terms would account for appreciation or depreciation episodes as well as for some specific events such as unusual exchange rate developments (See Yang (2007)).
-For example, in order to capture possible asymmetries in ERPT.
-Coughlin and Pollard (2004) use threshold dummy variables to distinguish between large and small exchange rate changes.
+terms would account for appreciation or depreciation episodes as well as for some specific events such as unusual exchange rate developments (see Yang, 2007).
+For example, in order to capture possible asymmetries in ERPT, Coughlin and Pollard (2004) use threshold dummy variables to distinguish between large and small exchange rate changes.
 The authors choose an arbitrary threshold value for all US industries equal to 3%.
 A large exchange rate change is defined as being 3% and above, while a small change is below 3%.
 However, for more accuracy, the threshold level must be estimated from the data instead of using an arbitrary value.
 So, a relevant econometric method is required.
 An alternative methodology is to estimate a nonlinear regime-switching model where a grid search is used to select the appropriate threshold.
 Amongst this class of models, two popular nonlinear models can be mentioned.
 First, the so-called threshold regression model where the transition across regimes is abrupt.4 Second, the smooth transition regression (STR) model with the transition between states is rather smooth.5 In our paper, we propose to use the second type of regime-switching model, namely a class of smooth transition regression models, in order to investigate for the presence of an asymmetric mechanism in the ERPT.

-To our knowledge, there are very few studies that found an asymmetric ERPT using a smooth nonlinear regression.
+To our knowledge, there are very few studies testing for asymmetries and nonlinearities in ERPT using a smooth nonlinear regression.
 Shintani et al. (2009) estimated the ERPT to US domestic prices with respect to inflation regime.
-They find that periods of low ERPT would be associated with low inflation levels.
+They found that periods of low ERPT would be associated with low inflation levels.
+In a similar vein, Ben Cheikh (2012) has investigated for the presence of nonlinear mechanism in pass-through within logistic STR framework.
+The author found a strong evidence of nonlinearities with respect to inflation environment in 8 out of 12 EA members, that is, when inflation rate surpasses some threshold, the transmission of exchange rate becomes higher in some European countries.
 In a more complete study, Nogueira Jr. and Leon-Ledesma (2008) examine the possibility of nonlinear pass-through for a set of inflation target countries.
-They found that ERPT respond nonlinearly to several macroeconomic factors, including inflation rate, the size of exchange rate changes, macroeconomic instability and output growth.
-In a similar vein, Herzberg et al. (2003) have analyzed the ERPT into UK import prices using a STR model but did not find any evidence of nonlinearity.
-Therefore, our paper aims at contributing to fill the gap in empirical evidence on the nonlinearities in ERPT.
+They found that ERPT respond nonlinearly to several macroeconomic factors, including inflation rate, the size of exchange rate changes, macroeconomic instability and output growth.6 Therefore, our paper aims at contributing to fill the gap in empirical evidence on the nonlinearities in ERPT.
 We focus on "consumer-price pass-through", i.e. the sensitivity of consumer prices to exchange rate changes.
 Our study is close to Nogueira Jr. and Leon-Ledesma (2008) who examined the role of the size of the exchange rate movements in generating asymmetry by implementing an exponential STR model.
-However, in our work, we aim to explore the two possible sources of asymmetries in ERPT, i.e. with respect to both direction and size of exchange rate changes.
-Also, unlike Nogueira Jr. and Leon-Ledesma (2008), we are interested in the euro area (EA) case since we expect that the different exchange rate arrangements experienced by the monetary union members would generate a nonlinear mechanism in ERPT.
+However, in our work, we aim to explore the two possible sources of asymmetries in ERPT, i.e. with respect to both direction and size of exchange rate